A PERKY AND DELIGHTFUL, RE-BLOOMING, PINK SUMMER FLOWER

 Short and sweet!
 A scaled-down version of our noble native Purple Coneflower, Kim’s Knee High Coneflower fits into any garden.
 This compact cutie has all that you love about the original—fun rosy-pink flowers that look like badminton shuttlecocks, nectar for butterflies and other pollinators, and seeds for goldfinches—but it never outgrows its space.
 Kim’s Knee High is also known for its incredible flower power.
-Trim it back after the first wave of summer blooms are spent, and you’ll be rewarded with another flush of flowers.
-Plant en masse for maximum impact and wildlife benefit.
+Plant in masse for maximum impact and wildlife benefit.

 Coneflowers are undergoing a revolution.
 It all began with the Purple Coneflower, a cherished Wildflower Spirit native to the Midwest, Southeast, and Southern Plains.
 This beloved prairie plant was once used medicinally by American Indians, and you will still find it today on drug store and supermarket shelves under its Latin name, Echinacea, as a supplement for treating colds.
 Kim’s Knee High Coneflower was bred by Kim Hawks of Niche Gardens in Chapel Hill, North Carolina.
 She patented the plant in 1999.